 Credit: Hubspot

 In a recent interview with the Sydney Morning Herald, Brian Halligan, CEO of HubSpot, said, “People don’t trust anyone or anything anymore.
 We don’t trust our institutions, we don’t trust our companies, we don’t trust our social network.
-There's this crisis of trust going on.".
-In order to elevate the customer experience and establish that elusive trust, Halligan argues that relationship-based marketing needs to be at the core of a company’s growth plans.
+There's this crisis of trust going on".
+In order to elevate the customer experience and establish that elusive trust, Halligan argues that relationship-based marketing, like the flywheel and developing a brand mosaic, needs to be at the core of a company’s growth plans.

 When the flywheel is utilized properly, customers become your company’s growth accelerant.
 The funnel views customers as the end output of the marketing process, but the flywheel puts focus beyond the sale, to both engage and delight customers after the buying cycle is complete.